SoufianEly/twitch-streams-notes/README.md

 Identifies a type as being an actuator endpoint that provides information about the running application.
 Endpoints can be exposed over a variety of technologies including JMX and HTTP.

-Most @Endpoint classes will declare one or more @ReadOperation, @WriteOperation, @DeleteOperation annotated methods which will be automatically adapted to the exposing technology (JMX, Spring MVC, Spring WebFlux, Jersey etc.).
+Most Endpoint classes will declare one or more ReadOperation,@WriteOperation, DeleteOperation annotated methods which will be automatically adapted to the exposing technology (JMX, Spring MVC, Spring WebFlux, Jersey etc.).
 -----------------------------------------------
 import org.springframework.boot.actuate.autoconfigure.web.server.LocalManagementPort;